 Film and Video Copyright

-The expert on these matters is the UR Multimedia Center.
-MMC staff can be reached in the UR Multimedia Center on the ground floor of Rush Rhees Library, 275-3009, or via email at firstname.lastname@example.org.
+If you have questions about copyright laws or are interested in arranging for performance rights, contact the Multimedia Center (MMC) staff.
+MMC is located on the ground floor of Rush Rhees Library and staff can be reached at (585) 275-3009 or firstname.lastname@example.org.
 Please consult your group's advisor to ensure compliance when planning a film program on campus.

-- Arrange with UR Cinema Group to show the film as part of their series so that the copyrights and public performance licenses are acquired legally.
+- Arrange with University of Rochester Cinema Group to show the film as part of their series so that the copyrights and public performance licenses are acquired legally.

-- Contact the Multimedia Center and request a list of "public domain" films which do not require a license.
+- Contact MMC and request a list of "public domain" films, which do not require a license.

-- Create an Educational Film Program and screen the film in the Gleason Theater.
+- Create an educational film program and screen the film in the Gleason Theater.
 Email email@example.com for a reservation and more information.
-You may only utilize this option when showing an educational film.
+You may only use this option when showing an educational film.

 - Arrange with a professor to show a film as part of the curriculum of a specific course.
 However, only those registered members of that particular class will be allowed to view the film and you will not be able to advertise this to the general campus community.

-- Contact the Dryden Theatre of George Eastman House or the Little Theatre to request a private showing of a film.
+- Contact the Dryden Theatre at the George Eastman Museum or the Little Theatre to request a private showing of a film.
 There is a fee for this service.

-The Gleason Theater, located in The Gleason Library in Rush Rhees, seats up to 30 and was established as a space where student groups can conduct film and visual-presentation based programs.
+The Gleason Theater, located in the Gleason Library in Rush Rhees Library, seats up to 30 and was established as a space where student groups can conduct film and visual-presentation based programs.
 Use of the theater is limited to the University of Rochester community only.
 Reservation requests for events that are open to the public will not be honored.

-- To maximize the availability of the theater to the student community, reservations are limited to one reservation a month per organization or individual.
+To maximize the availability of the theater to the student community, reservations are limited to one reservation a month per organization or individual.
+No block reservations.
+You can only book one event at a time.